HenriquesLab/mAIcrobe/docs/tutorials/basic-workflow.md

    - Go to `Plugins > mAIcrobe > Compute label`

 2. **Configure segmentation parameters:**

+   Choose the following parameters:

    ```
    Base Image: Phase (select the phase contrast layer)
    Fluor 1: Membrane (select the membrane layer)
    Fluor 2: DNA (select the DNA layer)
    Model: Isodata (or CellPose cyto3)
    ```
-   The GUI should automatically change the available parameter options based on the selected model.
    For the purpose of this tutorial, independent of the selected model, leave all other parameters as default.

+   For all types of supported segmentation approaches the GUI should automatically change the available parameter options based on the selected model.
+If you'd like to learn more about the different segmentation models and their parameters, check the [Segmentation Guide](../user-guide/segmentation-guide.md).

 3. **Run segmentation:**
    - Click the **Run** button